 Growth Hacking for Startups

 When it comes to starting a business, the most important venture is creating a solid foundation.
-You want people to understand and connect with your brand in a way that they can find helpful to them now or in the future.
+You want people to understand and connect with your brand in a way that they can find useful to them now or in the future.
 This concept can provide a level of brand awareness combined with trust, so the only place left for you to go is up.

 As a startup business owner, your biggest focus should be on acquisition growth.
 Without a solid support system from a loyal audience, your business won’t continue to grow.
 Early traction – or fast growth after your business’s launch, much like Slack experienced – is a fundamental element to a startup’s success.

 The process can start even before you begin your business.
 In fact, it should start months before!
 Think about an e-mail list.
 If you created attractive ways to convince people to sign up to your list before your business launched, you could have thousands of people interested in your product as soon as it goes live.

 From there, you’re likely to gain traction quickly since you’ll already have plenty of eyes on your business.
 Those who love what you do will already talk about and share your information with others.
 Your pre-launch list is a good example.
 You’ve used the list to create excitement over what’s to come.